 Also make sure you apply fertilizer at the correct rate and in the right location, because a tree’s root zone may expand in any direction two to three times the radius of the crown.
 For instance, if the crown of the tree is 15′ wide, keep the area closest to the trunk and apply the granules under the canopy starting 5 feet from the edge of the crown to about 15 feet beyond it.

-You may want a tree service to inject a liquid product into the root zones.
+You may want a tree service in Denver to inject a liquid product into the root zones.
 Most tree roots that take up nutrients exist in the top 6-8 inches of soil, so deeper injections are unnecessary and not as useful to the plant. if a tree grown in lawn, an arborist will feed it just below the turf roots.

 *This information was provided by the Homeowner’s Complete Tree and Shrub Handbook.